The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Extensive Experimental Analysis

-\paragraph{Deconstructing the Empirical Misdiagnosis.} The failure of neural networks to learn simple periodic functions has long been attributed to architectural limitations, such as the lack of periodic inductive bias or the spectral bias of ReLU-based networks~\cite{NEURIPS2020_11604531}.
-However, our experiment on pure trigonometric series (Fig.~\ref{fig:InsightExp}) provides a different perspective.
+\paragraph{Deconstructing the Empirical Misdiagnosis.} The failure of neural networks to learn simple periodic functions has often been attributed to architectural limitations, such as the lack of periodic inductive bias or the spectral bias of ReLU-based networks~\citep{NEURIPS2020_11604531}.
+Our experiment on pure trigonometric series (Figure~\ref{fig:InsightExp}) provides a complementary explanation.

-Even with a high-capacity Transformer, the standard Temporal MSE fails to recover a simple sine wave, producing a fluctuating prediction plagued by high-frequency jitter.
-This failure occurs despite the model's theoretical ability to approximate any continuous function.
-Our analysis reveals that the root cause is not the architecture, but the i.i.d. assumption inherent in point-wise MSE.
-By treating each time step as an i.i.d. sample, the loss function effectively ignores the phase-coherence and global structure of the series, leading to a pathological optimization landscape.
+Temporal MSE captures the coarse trend but produces locally distorted waveforms and broad frequency leakage across bins.
+This behavior appears despite the model's ability to represent such smooth periodic functions.
+The result indicates that the difficulty is not solely architectural: point-wise MSE treats each timestamp as an independent target and does not explicitly constrain phase-coherent dependence across the sequence.

-\paragraph{Empirical Validation of the Paradigm Paradox.} Trigonometric series represent the extreme case of our EOB Theory.
-As perfectly deterministic processes, their SSNR is theoretically infinite ($\ssnr \to \infty$).
-According to our Paradigm Paradox (Theorem~\ref{thm:paradigm_paradox}), such highly structured data should incur the maximum optimization bias ($\E[\B_z] \propto \log \ssnr \to \infty$) when constrained by a point-wise loss.
+\paragraph{Empirical Validation of the Paradigm Paradox.} Trigonometric series represent an extreme high-predictability setting for EOB theory.
+As deterministic periodic processes, they have very high temporal SSNR and are therefore strongly penalized by point-wise temporal supervision according to the Paradigm Paradox (Theorem~\ref{thm:paradigm_paradox}).

-The experimental results in Figure~\ref{fig:InsightExp} (a, c, e, g, i) empirically confirm this: the wild fluctuations observed in the time domain are the physical manifestation of the EOB (red line marked as Pred (TMSE)), proving that the more structured the signal, the more ``Procrustean" the point-wise loss becomes.
+The temporal MSE predictions in Figure~\ref{fig:InsightExp} show this effect empirically: the time-domain outputs retain the coarse period but introduce high-frequency artifacts.

-In sharp contrast, our framework achieves near-perfect spectral alignment (orange line marked as Pred (FFT)).
-By performing optimization in the structurally orthogonalized domain (DFT), we effectively set the SSNR to 1, satisfying the independence assumption and eliminating the bias.
-The model converges to the true underlying frequencies without spurious noise, demonstrating that correcting the loss function is sufficient to unlock the existing potential of neural architectures.
+In contrast, FFT amplitude--phase supervision nearly overlaps with the ground truth and aligns with the true frequency without visible high-frequency noise.
+By optimizing approximately orthogonal amplitude and phase coordinates, the supervised targets become close to statistically independent and the frequency-domain SSNR approaches $1$.
+This supports the main-text conclusion that the trigonometric failure case is better explained as an objective-induced bias than as insufficient model expressiveness.